 Asia has no credit defaults in the first half of 2008.
-However, the short-term fluctuations include a charge of £37 million for fair value reductions in investments in a Taiwan CDO fund of £29 million and Leverage Super Senior notes in Japan (down £8 million).
+However, the short-term fluctuations include a charge of £37 million for fair value reductions in investments in a Taiwan CDO fund of £29 million and Leverage Super Senior notes in Japan of £8 million.